 We start the casting portion of the program with a description of the fly rod, reel, fly line, leader and tippet and how all of these elements work together to get the fly to the fish.
 We cover all of the basic casting techniques for typical stream fishing.
 These include the elements of casting, the forward casting stroke, the backward casting stroke, loading the rod, line lay down on the water, roll casting, making strike when the fish takes the fly, common casting mistakes and how to correct them, and how to avoid bushes and trees on the back cast.

 The San Juan is our primary summer/fall fishing location.
-We normally take 4-6 veterans and 3-4 NMT volunteers to the San Juan and spend two nights and three days fishing.
+We normally take 4-7 veterans and 3-4 NMT volunteers to the San Juan.
 These trips provide an extended opportunity for veterans to get in a fishing groove with the opportunity to catch large brown and rainbow trout.
 The two pictures below from a trip to the San Juan show that the fishing is good and we try to eat well also.
 Participants are also able to develop stronger relationships with other veterans, which helps veterans stay in the program.
-The veterans will typically have purchased fly rods with reels through our program by this point and will be able to pick up fly fishing boots and waders though the Los Pinos Fly and Tackle Shop.
+The veterans will typically have purchased fly rods with reels through our program by this point and will be able to pick up fly fishing boots and waders though the Los Pinos Fly and Tackle Shop; however, all equipment is provided for anyone that needs it.
 The program provides flies and other materials as required, but many veterans will have purchased their own fly fishing vests, tools, leader and tippet by the time we make our first trip the San Juan.
 These trips are so enjoyable, we are never sure who has the most fun.

-The river fishing schedule is flexible due to weather conditions, water flows and temperature and availability of volunteers to support these outings, but our first trip to the San Juan should be over 12-14 June 2018, depending on the flow out of Navajo Dam.
-We will do group outings at Brush Ranch again this year starting in early June through September at least.
+The river fishing schedule is flexible due to weather conditions, water flows and temperature and availability of volunteers to support these outings, but our first trip to the San Juan should in June, depending on the flow out of Navajo Dam.
+We will do group outings at Brush Ranch again this year starting in early June through September.
 Trips to the San Juan and local waters such as the Pecos National Historical Park will be disseminated at meetings, by e-mail, and by phone as required.
-Here are the 2017 dates for our trips to Brush Ranch.
+Here are the 2020 dates for our trips to Brush Ranch.
 Again, these are all Wednesdays.

 Fly Fishing Education